Closing Line Value in Soccer — Why It’s Harder Than You Think

 What Does Closing Line Value Mean in Soccer Betting?

-At its core, closing line value in soccer measures whether you secured a better price than the final market price before kickoff.
+At its core, closing line value (CLV) in soccer measures whether you secured a better price than the final market price before kickoff.
 If the closing odds are shorter than the price you bet, you achieved positive CLV.

 Closing Line Value in Soccer — Key Takeaways